 “Beta hydroxy acid is a type of acid that is oil-soluble and usually found in skincare products under the name ‘salicylic acid,’” explains board certified dermatologist Morgan Rabach, MD, of LM Medical in New York City.
 Once avaialble strictly in the dermatologist’s office within the compounds of a chemical peel, BHAs are now in many skincare products (at a lower dosage, of course) as a way to help treat and prevent acne, regulate sebum production, brighten pigmentation, and even skin tone and texture.
 Salicylic acid is one of three active ingredients (along with benzoyl peroxide and sulfur) approved by the United States Food and Drug Administration (FDA) for use in over-the-counter acne products.

-The Benefits of BHAs
+The Benefits of BHAs in Skincare